g2384/Life-In-The-UK/FourLands.md

 ---

-**County Courts** deal with a wide range of civil disputes.
+**County Courts** deal with a wide range of **civil disputes**.
 These include people trying to get back money that is owed to them, cases involving personal injury, family matters, breaches of contract, and divorce.
 In **Scotland**, most of these matters are dealt with in the **Sheriff Court**.

+You can get details about the small claims procedure from **your local County Court or Sheriff Court**.

+---

+More serious civil cases – for example, when a large amount of compensation is being claimed – are dealt with in the **High Court** of England, Wales and Northern Ireland.
+In Scotland, they are dealt with in the **Court of Session in Edinburgh**.

 ---